deennyy/csgo-dx9-overlay/README.md

 # csgo-dx9-overlay

 An external overlay using DX9 and ImGui for CS:GO, written for Windows in C++ <br>
-You need to run CS:GO in fullscreen windowed mode
+Works in both borderless and windowed mode

 ![Screenshot](screenshot.png)